BMP-2: Weapons

 The main armament is a turret with a stabilized 30 mm 2A42 autocannon with dual ammunition feeds, which provide a choice of 3UBR6 AP-T and 3UOR6 HE-T / 3UOF8 HE-I ammunition and 9M113 Konkurs ATGM.
 The gun has a selectable rate of fire, either slow at 200 to 300 rounds per minute or fast at 550 rounds per minute.
-This gives a continuous fire time of 100–150 seconds (or only 55 seconds, depending on the rate of fire chosen) before running out of ammo.
+This gives a continuous fire time of 100–150 seconds (or only 55 seconds, depending on the rate of fire chosen) before running out of ammunition.
 The original stabilization provides reasonable accuracy up to a speed of about 35 kilometres per hour.

 The AP-T ammunition can penetrate 15 millimetres of armour at sixty degrees at 1,500 metres.
 A new APDS-T tungsten round can penetrate 25 millimetres at the same distance.
 A typical ammunition load is 160 rounds of AP ammunition and 340 rounds of HE ammunition.
 The ammunition sits in two trays located on the turret rear floor.
 The gun can be fired from either the commander's or the gunner's station.

 The commander's 1PZ-3 sight is specifically designed for anti-aircraft operation.
 Combined with the high maximum elevation of 74 degrees, it allows the 30 mm cannon to be used effectively against helicopters and slow flying aircraft.
 The turret traverse and elevation are powered and it can traverse 360 degrees in 10.28 seconds and elevate through 74 degrees in 12.33 seconds.